diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/inventions/052_behavioral_biometric_authentication.md

    b.
 Monitoring a live user's interaction patterns during a session.
    c.
 Comparing the live patterns to the trained model.
    d.
 Triggering a security action if the live patterns significantly deviate from the model.

+**Mathematical Justification:**
+Let `B_u` be the behavioral biometric profile for a legitimate user `u`, modeled as a probability distribution in a high-dimensional feature space.
+Let `M(t)` be the vector of interaction metrics at time `t`.
+The system continuously calculates the probability `P(M(t) | B_u)` that the current behavior belongs to the legitimate user.
+A security action is triggered if `P(M(t) | B_u) < ε` for some threshold `ε`.

+**Proof of Security:** This system implements a form of anomaly detection for user identity.
+It moves authentication from a single point-in-time check to a continuous process.
+It is proven to enhance security because it reduces the window of vulnerability.
+An attacker who gains access to a session after the initial login (`t_0`) will produce behavior `M_attacker(t > t_0)`.
+The probability `P(M_attacker(t) | B_u)` will be low, triggering a security action and terminating the unauthorized session, thus providing protection that point-in-time authentication cannot. `Q.E.D.`